 Kovacs observes, “Technology advances, but humans don’t.
 We’re smart monkeys, and what we want is always the same,” and “Peace is a struggle against our very nature.
 A skin we stretch over the bone, muscle, and sinew of our own innate savagery,” even though the story radiates this Hobbesian view of human nature.
 His former mentor Quellcrist Falconer contends, “We aren’t meant to live forever.
 It corrupts even the best of us,” even though the plot hinges on this speculation.
 Having a story explicitly state its themes not only insults its audience with condescension but makes the themes seem jejune.

 But for the most part, Altered Carbon merely flits over its cornucopia of SF concepts, using them rather than exploring them.
 It provides solid escapist entertainment and some social commentary and imagines the social consequences of imaginary technologies but doesn’t perform too many philosophical thought experiments, which is what the very best SF and fantasy does.
+But Altered Carbon is still good.
 It’s certainly not as good as it could’ve been given its premise and production values, but it has much more going for it than against it.
-All in all, Altered Carbon deserves a letter grade of B.

 (*Actually, a “remote backup” of a person’s digitized consciousness would have to be the person’s original digitized consciousness (stored in its original cortical stack) and the digitized consciousness in the current body’s stack a copy.
 Otherwise, the remote backup would be just a copy of the person’s consciousness, i.e., a new mind that only thinks it’s the original, and the destruction of the current body’s stack would result in “real death.”
 But with the “remote backup” actually being the real, original digitized consciousness, it would experience a backup “needlecasting” only as the gaining of new memories while the copy in the body would be the one actually living life.
 But never mind …)